Four Key Questions to Ask a Short-Term Rental Insurance Provider

-The onus is on the hospitality provider to protect their property, guests, neighbours and community.
-While certain things are out of your control, like accidents in the property or natural disasters, others can be avoided with the right safety and security procedures.
+The onus is on the hospitality provider to protect their property, guests, neighbors, and community.
+While certain things are out of your control, like accidents on the property or natural disasters, others can be avoided with the right safety and security procedures.

 Be proactive in your operations by using all the tools at your disposal to minimize risk.
 To save you time and money, have a solid process in place for guest screening.
 Then, as an extra layer of security, consider installing noise sensors to monitor the property.
 If there’s a spike in volume, you can de-escalate potentially harmful situations.

 At the end of the day, safeguarding your operations and working with the right insurance provider will set you up for success.
 After all, being professional in your business activities is the best way to create a 5-star guest experience.
 Happy hosting!